DEFCESCO/blog.defcesco.io/_posts/2023-07-06-Hacking-the-Modern-Stack.md

 sqlite> SELECT password FROM user;
 8151bd7c649749015effebfb436f68
 ```
+*Connecting to our Docker container using bash; running a find command to find our database file; navigating to our database file; connecting to the database file with sqlite3 command line interface; listing the tables for the database and schema for the user table; selecting the password from the user table.*

 Now that we have access to the admin portal, let’s click on “Scrape”: